 LIONFISH RESEARCH

-The sanctuary research team works closely with other government and non-government agencies across the Gulf of Mexico and Caribbean to better understand the invasive lionfish problem and work toward solutions.
+The sanctuary research team works closely with other government and non-government agencies across the Gulf and Caribbean to better understand the invasive lionfish problem and work toward solutions.

 Lionfish dissections give us data that is helpful in understanding the lionfish problem.
 Photo: FGBNMS/Drinnen